divanoff/P7-NeighborhoodMap/README.md

 Special thanks to coach Doug Brown for the excellent walk-through and the tip on using google-maps-react as a wrapper around the Google Maps API.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents